PowerShell/PowerShell/docs/community/governance.md

 ## Repository Maintainers

-Repository Maintainers are trusted stewards of the PowerShell repository responsible for maintaining consistency and quality of PowerShell code.
+Repository Maintainers are trusted users of the PowerShell community responsible for maintaining consistency and quality of PowerShell code/repository.
 One of their primary responsibilities is merging pull requests after all requirements have been fulfilled.

 For more information on Repository Maintainers--their responsibilities, who they are, and how one becomes a Maintainer--see the [README for Repository Maintainers][maintainers].